FlorenceNway/Mini-shopping-cart/README.md

 ## State

-App component store the state of the store and the cart.
+App component stores the state of the store and the cart.

 In the App component,
  `addToCart` and `updateItemInCart`.
 These functions recieve the parameters: `selectedItem` and `quantity`.

-In the function, to update the state of `store` and `cart` with the new quantity of the selected item.
+In the function, update the state of `store` and `cart` with the new quantity of the selected item.

 If the quantity of the item in the cart is 0, completely remove that item from the cart.